 There are three main kinds of botulism, which are categorized by the way in which the disease is acquired:

 - Food-borne botulism is caused by eating foods that contain the botulinum neurotoxin.
 Recent small outbreaks have occurred in Canada due to fermented fish and in New York due to unrefrigerated bulk tofu contamination.

-- Wound botulism is caused by neurotoxin produced from a wound that is infected with the bacteria Clostridium botulinum.
+- Wound botulism is caused by neurotoxin produced within a wound that is infected with the bacteria Clostridium botulinum.

 - Infant botulism occurs when an infant consumes the spores of the botulinum bacteria.
 The bacteria then grow in the intestines and release the neurotoxin.

 Three other kinds of botulism have been described but are seen rarely.
-The first is adult intestinal colonization that is seen in older children and adults with abnormal bowels.
-Only rarely does intestinal infection with Clostridium botulinum bacteria occur in adults.
-Typically, the adult form of this intestinal botulism is related to abdominal surgical procedures.
+The first is adult intestinal colonization that is seen in older children and adults with abnormal gastrointestinal tracts.
+Only rarely does intestinal infection with Clostridium botulinum occur in adults because the adult GI tract inactivates ingested Clostridium botulinum bacteria through gastric acid and enzymatic activity.
+Typically, the adult form of this intestinal botulism is related to abdominal surgical procedures that interfere with such inactivation mechanisms.
 The second kind (injection botulism) is seen in patients injected with inappropriately high amounts of therapeutic neurotoxin (for example, BOTOX, Dysport, Myobloc), while the third kind (inhalation botulism) has occurred in laboratory personnel who work with the neurotoxins.
 All six kinds of botulism are potentially fatal.

 How serious is botulism?